AsaiYusuke/jsonpath/README.md

 ## Basic design

 - [PEG](https://github.com/pointlander/peg) separated the JSONPath syntax analyzer from functionality itself to simplify the source.
-- The error specification enables the package user to handle errors correctly.
+- The error specification enables the library user to handle errors correctly.
 - Adopted more of the consensus behavior from the [Christoph Burgmer's json-path-comparison](https://github.com/cburgmer/json-path-comparison).
   Adapted my own behavior to the other part of the such consensus behavior that found difficult to use.
 - Equipped with a large number of unit tests to avoid bugs that lead to unexpected results.